Major League II: Sequel

 David S. Ward announced in 2010 that he was working on a new film, which he called Major League 3, and hoped to cast the original stars Charlie Sheen, Wesley Snipes and Tom Berenger.
 The plot would have seen Sheen's character Ricky "Wild Thing" Vaughn coming out of retirement to work with a young player.
 The film was seen as the third film in the series, despite the fact that a third film, Major League: Back to the Minors, was released in 1998.

 In 2011 in Cleveland, Ohio, Charlie Sheen during his "violent torpedoes of truth" tour announced to the audience that he was working on a third sequel, titled Major League 3, and said "We are gonna shoot it right here in Cleveland!"
 He opened the show wearing a "Rick Vaughn" #99 Cleveland Indians jersey.

-In 2017, Morgan Creek announced plans to reboot their classic films from 1980s and 1990s as either television series or movies, following the success of The Exorcist television series.
-Several films in the early stages of development include film series Young Guns, Major League and Ace Ventura.